Student Rights and ResponsibilitiesBack To Top

 Discipline may be imposed whenever a student commits or attempts to commit any act of misconduct on the College campus, or at a sporting event, activity, function or other event sponsored or supervised by the College.

-- Possession, use or distribution of an illegal or controlled substance or look-alike drug.
+- Possession, use, distribution or being under the influence of an illegal or controlled substance or look-alike drug.

-- Unauthorized and/or illegal possession, use or distribution of any alcoholic beverage.
+- Unauthorized and/or illegal possession, use, distribution, or being under the influence of any alcoholic beverage on campus property.

 - Theft of property or services.